Dąbrowa Górnicza

-Dąbrowa Górnicza (/pl/) is a city in Zagłębie Dąbrowskie, southern Poland, near Katowice and Sosnowiec.
-It is located in eastern part of the Silesian Voivodeship, on the Czarna Przemsza and Biała Przemsza rivers (tributaries of the Vistula, see Przemsza).
+Dąbrowa Górnicza (/pl/) is a city in southern Poland, in the eastern part of the Katowice urban area, in the Silesian Voivodeship.
+It is located on the Czarna Przemsza and Biała Przemsza rivers (tributaries of the Vistula, see Przemsza).

-Even though Dąbrowa Górnicza belongs to the historic province of Lesser Poland, it now is situated in the Silesian Voivodeship.
+The city gives its name to the Dąbrowa Basin, an industrial and historical subregion of the wider historic region of Lesser Poland, and is its second largest city (after neighbouring Sosnowiec).
 Dąbrowa Górnicza is one of the cities of the Katowice urban area (2.7 million people), and within the greater Katowice-Ostrava metropolitan area (5.2 million people).
 The population of the city itself as of December 2021 is 116,971.